laurmertea/numeric-matrix-processor-python-developer/README.md

 # Learning outcomes
 Apart from learning a whole lot about matrices, you will become familiar with the Math library, recursion, and the many ways of using nested lists in practice.

+# Stage 1/6: Addition
+Use nested lists to add matrices.